jordynplotnik/nu-ds-bootcamp/Big-Data/README.md

-Please run "Home_Sales.ipynb" in Databricks
+Please use Databricks to run "Home_Sales.ipynb"